mitrasingh/mitrasingh/README.md

 ###

-<p align="left">I am deeply passionate about programming and expanding my knowledge in software engineering.
+<p align="left">Always striving to expand my knowledge in software engineering.
 I gain satisfaction from solving bugs/issues and unraveling challenges.
-I'm always trying my best to deliver simple, maintainable and efficient code.
-Would love to contribute to any projects and collaborate with like-minded individuals to create amazing and impactful apps!
+Always trying my best to deliver clear, maintainable and efficient code.
+Would love to contribute to any projects or collaborate to create amazing and impactful apps!
 Feel free to reach out! </p>

 ###